alu0101016733/mocha_test_canvas/README.md

   }
   /*
   * providing a function to simulate requestAnimationFrame time passing
-  * in the global environment.
+  * in the global scope.
 The behavior is the same as the
   * requestAnimationFrame() from:
   * https://developer.mozilla.org/es/docs/Web/API/Window/requestAnimationFrame
   */